wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 }
 ```

-The same array of commands can be placed in a separate JSON file, whose path is then used as same configuration value:
+The same array of commands can be placed in a separate JSON file, whose path is then used as the same configuration value:

 ```json
 {